revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 These files contain the following data:

 -   `dinosaur_ranges.tsv`: a tab-delimited table listing first and last appearance times for each range.
 Each row represents a seperate species.
 Note that for singletons the first and last appearance times will be the same.
-For extant ranges, including extant singletons, the last appearance time would be 0.0. __Important__: fossil ages have been rescaled such that 66 Ma = 0 Ma (see above section [PBDB occurrence data](#pbdb-occurrence-data) for details).
+For extant ranges, including extant singletons, the last appearance time would be 0.0. __Important__: fossil ages have been rescaled such that 66 Ma = 0 Ma (see {% ref pbdb-occurrence-data %} for details).

 -   `dinosaur_fossil_counts.tsv`: a tab-delimited table of fossil occurrence counts.
 Each row represents a seperate species and each column represents a seperate time interval, from youngest to oldest (that is, left to right).
 Each cell contains information about species sampling during each interval - this can be the absolute number of times a species was sampled during each interval (required for model 1) or a binary character indicating whether a species was sampled (= "1") or not (= "0") during each interval (required for model 3).
 This file is not required for model 2.

 {% subsection Setting up the analysis %}

-In this exercise you will create a single Rev script for each of the three models described [above](#intro-fbd): `mcmc_FBDRMatrix_model1.Rev`, `mcmc_FBDRMatrix_model2.Rev` and `mcmc_FBDRMatrix_model3.Rev`.
+In this exercise you will create a single Rev script for each of the three models described in {% ref intro-fbd %}: `mcmc_FBDRMatrix_model1.Rev`, `mcmc_FBDRMatrix_model2.Rev` and `mcmc_FBDRMatrix_model3.Rev`.
 Each file will contain all the commands needed to read the data and run the MCMC analysis.

 {% subsubsection Loading the data %}